kociumba/Kpixel/README.md

 > - `row` (sorts pixels in respective rows, preserves horizontal elements)
 > - `random` (randomly sorts pixels in chunks)

-`-chunk` number of chunks to devide the image in to when using random sort defaults to 10 (only relevant if using random sort)
+`-chunk` number of chunks to divide the image in to when using random sort defaults to 10 (only relevant if using random sort)

 > [!NOTE]
 > if the chunk size is bigger than the width of the image in pixels the whole image gets randomised and essentially becomes noise